Skip to main content

 s5cmd provides two main options for tuning parallelism:

 • --numworkers: Sets the size of the global worker pool (default: 256).
-This controls how many files are transferred concurrently.
+This flag controls how many files transfer concurrently.

 • --concurrency: A cp command option that sets the number of parts uploaded or downloaded in parallel for a single file (default: 5).
-This is useful for large files using multipart transfers.
+This option is useful for large files that use multipart transfers.

 For many small files, increase --numworkers to maximize parallel file transfers: